 “Obviously it depends on just exactly what you do,” Linux creator Linus Torvalds wrote in the Linux Kernel Mailing List.
 “Some loads will hardly be affected at all, if they just spend all their time in user space.
 And if you do a lot of small system calls, you might see double-digit slowdown.”

-PCWorld has tested Intel's processor firmware patches on both a modern Surface Book and an older Broadwell CPU-based laptop.
+PCWorld has tested Intel’s processor firmware patches on both a modern Surface Book and an older Broadwell CPU-based laptop.
 The performance impact of the patches range from negligible to downright ugly depending on the task being performed and your PC configuration.
+Want more concrete results for your specific system?
+Here’s how to test Meltdown and Spectre’s performance impact on your PC.

 Will my games get slower?